5g-media/FaaS-VIM-Exercises/exercise1/README.md

 ## Exercise Description

 We will start with a simple hello world FaaS VNF that implements an HTTP server that serves `hello` endpoint.
-We will learn how to 'wrap' it as an openwhisk action and we will create and validate VNF/NS descriptors and finally, instantiate it.
+We will learn how to 'wrap' it as an OpenWhisk action, and create a Virtual Network Function (VNF) out of it, onboard it as a Network Service (NS) in the 5G-MEDIA platform, and instantiate it.
+We will go through all the steps starting from the VNF development to validation to onboarding and execution.

 ## Pre-onboard your openwhisk action

 ### Create your action

-We are going to create an openwhisk action out from our VNF source code.
-We create this action using runtime semantic (i.e. providing runtime kind).
+We are going to create an openwhisk action out of our source code.
+We create this action using a standard runtime environment via specifying  a correct runtime "kind".

-In the next exercise we will learn how to achieve the same by using the black-box semantic action.
+(In Exercise 2 we will learn how to achieve the same via a "black-box" action (i.e., using a Docker container without using the source code directly).

-At all-in-one UI open "Lean OW Web CLI".
+## In the all-in-one UI open "Lean OW Web CLI".

+## Clone this repo

 Invoke the following command